quicwg/base-drafts/draft-ietf-quic-transport.md

 in compliance with {{!RFC6437}}, unless the local API does not allow setting IPv6 flow labels.

-The IPv6 flow label SHOULD be a pseudo-random function of the source and destination addresses, source and destination UDP ports, and the Destination Connection ID field.
 The flow label generation MUST be designed to minimize the chances of linkability with a previously used flow label, as this would enable correlating activity on multiple paths; see {{migration-linkability}}.

-A possible implementation is to compute the flow label as a cryptographic hash function of the source and destination addresses, source and destination UDP ports, Destination Connection ID field, and a local secret.
+To that end, the IPv6 flow label SHOULD be a pseudo-random function of the overall source and destination addresses, and Destination Connection ID.
+For each of the source and destination addresses that would be the IPv6 address in addition to whatever other information makes up the address, which conventionally would be the UDP port.
+A possible implementation compute the flow label is a cryptographic hash function of all the above-mentioned parameters and also a local secret.

 # Connection Termination {#termination}